Sub-C Rechargeable Battery

 For people looking for replacement batteries for various tools, Sub-C batteries with soldering tabs are a much better choice since soldering tabs allow the users to create replacement battery packs of the required size and shape without overheating the batteries.

-On the other hand, some tools, toys, and appliances feature battery compartments requiring Sub-C batteries without tabs - when replacing the batteries from such battery packs, always replace all the batteries with new batteries which are the same model from the same manufacturer, preferably from the same batch.
+On the other hand, some tools, toys, and appliances feature battery compartments requiring Sub-C batteries without tabs - when replacing the batteries from such battery packs, always replace all the batteries with new batteries that are the same model from the same manufacturer, preferably from the same batch.

 Better safe than sorry...

-Sub-C Batteries vs C-Cell Batteries
+Sub-C Batteries vs. C-Cell Batteries

 Sub-C batteries are smaller than C-cell batteries (~23x43 mm vs ~26x50 mm), hence the "Sub" as part of their label.